daniellavoie/pcf-mendix-demo/README.md

 * Automatic deploy to staging environment after merge.
 * Promotion from staging environment to production.

+## Pipeline workflow

+* Submit a new pull request on the project repository
+* Pull request pipeline will run and validate that the commits in the pull request are good
+* Accept the pull request
+* Deploy to staging pipeline will be triggered and deploy the commits to staging env
+* Click the button to deploy to production

 ## Pushing Mendix to Pivotal Cloud Foundry

 The [Mendix Buildpack](https://github.com/mendix/cf-mendix-buildpack) will build a container from sources.
 As a result, a pipeline only need to fetch the sources from a SCM and execute a `cf push` command to the desired space.